Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Abstract

 \section{Abstract}

 Computer simulations are indispensable for analyzing complex systems, yet high‑fidelity models often incur prohibitive computational costs.
 Multi‑fidelity frameworks address this challenge by combining inexpensive low‑fidelity simulations with costly high‑fidelity simulations to improve both accuracy and efficiency.
 However, certain scientific problems demand even more accurate results than the highest‑fidelity simulations available, particularly when a tuning parameter controlling simulation accuracy is available, but the exact solution corresponding to a zero-valued parameter remains out of reach.
 In this paper, we introduce the Diffusion Non-Additive (DNA) model, inspired by generative diffusion models, which captures nonlinear dependencies across fidelity levels using Gaussian process priors and extrapolates to the exact solution.
-The DNA model: (i) accommodates complex, non-additive relationships across fidelity levels; (ii) employs a nonseparable covariance kernel to model interactions between the tuning parameter and input variables, improving both predictive performance and physical interpretability; and (iii) provides closed‑form expressions for the posterior predictive mean and variance, allowing efficient inference and uncertainty quantification.
+The DNA model: (i) accommodates complex, non-additive relationships across fidelity levels; (ii) employs a nonseparable covariance kernel to model interactions between the tuning parameter and input variables, improving predictive performance; (iii) provides closed‑form expressions for the posterior predictive mean and variance, allowing efficient inference and uncertainty quantification; and (iv) establishes rigorous theoretical bounds on the prediction error, leading to an optimal experimental design strategy.
 The methodology is validated on a suite of numerical studies and real-world case studies.
 An \textsf{R} package implementing the proposed methodology is available to support practical applications.